 First opened in 1896 as "Le Bouillon Chartier", a cantine for the working classes serving up simple hot dishes comprised of meat and vegetables, Chartier is now a much-coveted address for inexpensive French fare in a gorgeous setting.
 The restaurant, set near the bustling Grands Boulevards neighborhood in Paris, is housed in an imposing turn-of-the-century hall decked out on all sides with large mirrors, wooden paneling, and a mezzanine level that allows a sweeping perspective of the whole dining room.
 Chartier is as famous for its inexpensive, basic dishes as it is for its congenial, teasing servers wearing traditional black waistcoats and white aprons, who scrawl your orders out furiously on the white paper tablecloths in front of your eyes.

-Considered by many to be one of Paris's best budget French restaurants, others are far less enthusiastic: certain well-respected food writers have recently accused Chartier of compromising quality for ambiance or even of practicing less than optimal hygiene.
-Having been to dine there several times over the years I've lived in Paris, I finally decided to weigh in myself on whether Chartier deserves the status it still enjoys as an institution in budget French dining.
+Considered by many to be one of Paris's best budget French restaurants, others are far less enthusiastic: Certain well-respected food writers have accused Chartier of compromising quality for ambiance or even of practicing less than optimal hygiene.
+Having been to dine there several times over the years, we finally decided to weigh in on whether Chartier deserves the status it still enjoys as an institution in budget French dining.